-Social competence and behavioural control
+Social competence and self-regulation

 We include children from the general population to cover the whole range of variation in behavioural development, ranging from uncomplicated development, through problem behaviour, to psychiatric disorders.
 Understanding this is vital, as psychiatric disorders are the most important cause of burden of disease in high-income countries.
 Moreover, children without psychiatric disorders also often experience behavioural problems that are equally disruptive at a personal, familial, and societal level.